droibit/flutter_custom_tabs/flutter_custom_tabs/docs/migration-guides.md

 )
 ```

-- The variable `showPageTitle` has been renamed to `showTitle`.
+- The property `showPageTitle` has been renamed to `showTitle`.
-- The variable `enableInstantApps` has been renamed to `instantAppsEnabled`.
+- The property `enableInstantApps` has been renamed to `instantAppsEnabled`.
-- The `CustomTabsAnimation` class has been renamed to `CustomTabsAnimations`, and the variable name has been changed from `animation` to `animations`.
+- The `CustomTabsAnimation` class has been renamed to `CustomTabsAnimations`, and the property name has been changed from `animation` to `animations`.
+- The `CustomTabsSystemAnimation` class has been renamed to `CustomTabsSystemAnimations`.

 #### Lightweight `flutter_custom_tabs`